Flight Delay Compensation

 For flight delay compensation.
 Here’s the deal:

 - Super Easy Step: Submit your details (in 5 minutes or less).
-Our system will both check you have a claim and calculate a claim amount.
+Our system will both check compensation amounts and if you have an eligible claim.

 - Even Easier Step: Our team of travel delay experts will write a personalised claim letter to the airlines on your behalf.
 We will fight for your EU rights, and escalate to the regulator if necessary.
 We will even take your claim against the airline to court for you and cover all the costs of doing it.